cncf/kubernetes-community-days/planning/master-timeline.md

 Recruit an event team and sponsors:

-* Begin to recruit members for your Kubernetes Community Days Advisory Board Steering Committee.
+* Begin to recruit for your Kubernetes Community Days Advisory Board Steering Committee.
  * This team should be at least 4 individuals from 4 different companies
 * Look for co-organizers with event expertise to help organize (Some organizers have decided to hire an event coordinator for this purpose
 * Recruit the three required sponsoring companies (usually they are where co-organizers work)